-With this we have come to the end of this article illustrating the use of standalone vs consolidated financials.
+With this, we have come to the end of this article illustrating the use of standalone vs consolidated financials.
 It would be a great pleasure to have your views about it.
-Do you prefer to use standalone or consolidated financials in stock analysis?
-You may share your thoughts about usage of standalone vs consolidated financials in the comments below.
+Do you prefer to use standalone or consolidated financials in the stock analysis?
+You may share your thoughts about the usage of standalone vs consolidated financials in the comments below.

 - To know about the stocks in our portfolio, you may subscribe to the premium service: Follow My Portfolio with Latest Buy/Sell Transactions Updates

 - To learn our stock investing approach “Peaceful Investing” by videos, you may subscribe to “Peaceful Investing” Workshop-on-Demand